Pradnya144/Portfolio-Project-1/README.md

 5. Balsamiq:
     * Balsamiq was used to create the wireframes during the design phase.
 6. Compressor.io:
     * Used free version of https://compressor.io/ to compress jpg images.
+7. Formatting:
+    * The css file was passed through https://beautifier.io/ for a consistent formatting throughout the code.

 ## Testing